ShinyColorsWiki/mediawiki-extensions-crowdsec/README.md

 $wgCrowdSecFallbackBan = false; // If LAPI request failed, `true` will block all user.
 Not recommended to set `true`.
 $wgCrowdSecTreatCaptchaAsBan = false; // Use at your own risk.
 There's no challenge.
 Use with ConfirmEdit instead.
+$wgCrowdSecRestrictRead = false; // Use at your own risk.
+This will block the site at all who listed on CrowdSec

 $wgCrowdSecReportOnly = false; // This Doesn't block the user. for debug purpose.
+#$wgDebugLogGroups['CrowdSec'] = '/var/log/mediawiki/crowdsec.log'; // for debug purpose.
 ```

 ## Thanks